-Those people living with a disability make up 17% of the population of Peterborough16.
-This is slightly lower than the national average of 18%.
+Those people living with a disability make up 17 of the population of Peterborough16.
+This is slightly higher than the national average of 18%.

-• Those people living with a disability make up 15% of the population of Huntingdonshire 17.
-This is slightly lower than the national average of 18%.
+Those people living with a disability make up 15% of the population of Huntingdonshire17.
+This is slightly higher than the national average of 18%.